FrancineMulanguKasongo/FrancineMulanguKasongo.github.io/interview-reflection.md

 - I researched common interview questions and prepared my answers
 - I set up a quiet, professional environment for recording
 - I dressed professionally and tested my recording equipment
-- I practiced my responses to sound confident but natural
+- I practiced my responses to sound confident but natural as possibile
 - I recorded the video and reviewed it critically
 - I noted areas where I spoke clearly and maintained good eye contact
 - I identified areas for improvement (e.g., reducing filler words)

 ## Result
 The mock interview helped me build confidence in professional communication.
 I realized I'm good at explaining my technical knowledge clearly.
-I need to work on [mention specific improvement].
-This experience prepared me for real job interviews and taught me the importance of preparation.
+I need to work on better articulating my words,keeping trcak on one topicand let my mind rail on and on.
+This experience prepared me for real job interviews and taught me the importance of good preparation.